BrucePerens/rigcontrol/README.md

 derived from a design by Espressif called the LyraT [(site)](https://www.espressif.com/en/products/devkits/esp32-lyrat).
 The boards available on AliExpress.com are either the AI-Thinker product or follow it closely.
-The LyraT board has a different pinout.
+The LyraT board is also available, but has several differences from the ESP32-Audio-Kit: a different pinout, different audio ICs that may require driver changes, and power and speaker connectors that are half the size of those on the ESP32-Audio-Kit.

 * [Board schematic.](website/esp32-audio-kit_v2.2_sch.pdf)
 * [Module specification.](website/esp32-a1s_v2.3_specification.pdf)